Notes on the Geography of The United Kingdom: London 3: Memorials

 And all the others.

-The softer side of empire: Reginald Heber, Lord Bishop of Calcutta, 1783-1826.
-He lasted in India all of three years before succumbing while on a tour in the south.
+The softer side of empire: Reginald Heber, Lord Bishop of Calcutta.
+He lasted in India all of three years before succumbing in 1826 while on a tour in the south.
 This statue is in the crypt of St. Paul's, but a twin stands in the nave of St. Paul's, Calcutta.

-The statue in the foreground is Florence Nightingale, first prominent for her work during the Crimean War; to her left, Sidney Herbert, one of her confidants.
+The statue in the foreground is Florence Nightingale, first prominent for her work during the Crimean War, memorialized behind her.
+To her left is Sidney Herbert, one of her confidants.

 She was not as gentle as the image suggests.